aziascreations/Excel-Worksheet-Password-Remover/readme.md

 # Excel Worksheet Password Remover

-This project aims to simplify the removal of passwords on Excel's Worksheet.
+This project aims to simplify the removal of passwords on Excel's Worksheet by leaving the task of editing the XML files on an Excel document to your browser.

-[How]

 ## Preface